TUM-LIS/glip/src/backend_cypressfx3/doc/firmware.md

  * Download the 'FX3 Slave FIFO Interface' example from http://www.cypress.com/documentation/application-notes/an65974-designing-ez-usb-fx3-slave-fifo-interface
  * Copy the directory "/FX3 Firmware/SlaveFifoSync" from the example to the directory $FX3_INSTALL_PATH/firmware/slavefifo_examples
  * Delete the subdirectories "Debug" and "Release" in "SlaveFifoSync"
- * Copy $GLIP/src/backend_cypressfx3/fw/SlaveFifoSync.patch to $FX3_INSTALL_PATH/firmware/slavefifo_examples/SlaveFifoSync and apply the patch
+ * Copy $GLIP/src/backend_cypressfx3/fw/SlaveFifoSync32.patch to $FX3_INSTALL_PATH/firmware/slavefifo_examples/SlaveFifoSync and apply the patch
+   (to build the firmware with the 16 bit wide FIFO interface use $GLIP/src/backend_cypressfx3/fw/SlaveFifoSync16.patch instead)
  * Now you can import the project to the EZ-USB FX3 SDK and build the firmware